Joseph-Igbo/Bellabeat-Capstone-Analysis/data/processed/README.md

 # Processed Data
-This folder contains the cleaned and processed dataset used in the Bellabeat Capstone Project analysis.
+This folder contains the cleaned and processed dataset used in the Bellabeat User Activity Analysis.

 ## Files
 **daily_activity_clean.csv**